212: Godzilla vs. Megalon

 He’s a maniac, a maniac, and he’s dancing like he’s never danced before.
 He’s a steeltown boy, on a Saturday ...

 This is a paraphrase of the song “Maniac,” performed by Michael Sembello on the soundtrack to the 1983 movie Flashdance.
 Actual lyrics: “Just a steeltown girl on a Saturday night, lookin’ for the fight of her life .../She’s a maniac, maniac on the floor/And she’s dancing like she’s never danced before.”

-We just created Jennifer Beals.
+They just created Jennifer Beals.

 Jennifer Beals is an actress who got her big break playing the lead in the movie Flashdance (see previous note).
 Two years later she starred in the title role opposite Sting in The Bride, a reworking of Bride of Frankenstein.
 More recently she has appeared on television shows such as Lie to Me and The L Word.

 Now, this controls his kung-fu grip.